Sunny greetings from Hawaii! Today’s blog post tackles another common question as many tourists wonder how we celebrate Christmas in Hawaii.

 I kind of miss celebrating with my family as back home life slowed down for 2.5 days.
 On Christmas Eve (24th) we opened the presents and enjoyed each other’s company on the 25th and 26th.

-But honestly, no complaining here as the weather is much better now with the blue skies and mild temperatures. 🙂
+But honestly, I am not complaining here as the weather is much better now with the blue skies and mild temperatures. 🙂

 5. Mele Kalikimaka